The Man Who Cured Himself of BIID

-The plan went according to plan.
-Doctors confirmed what he wanted to hear: that his lower leg was destroyed beyond repair.
-They amputated it the next day, turning the page on a new chapter in John’s life.
+They believed him, and soon doctors confirmed what he wanted to hear: that his lower leg was destroyed beyond repair.
+It was amputated the next day, turning the page on a new chapter in John’s life.

 In his Reddit post, John claimed that since the amputation, he has been cured of his BIID.
 The hatred he had for his limb and the persistent, niggling desire to remove it vanished after the surgery.

 Before John, I’d talked to others who struggle with BIID.
 Many of them fantasize about chopping off their limbs themselves, yet none have followed through like John, largely due to safety concerns that they’ll die doing it.